 Even though this may sound time consuming, the extra effort can mean the difference between making the sale or not.

 Sell similar CD titles as a bundle

 You may have a few titles by the same artist worth £1-2 each and wonder if it’s worth the hassle of listing them, but bundling them together can make them more attractive to buyers and enable you to round up the price accordingly.
 Compilation albums such as Now, Ministry of Sound and Hed Kandi have all sold well in this way.

-Could you be sitting on a small fortune?
+Could you sell CDs on eBay for a small fortune?

 Do you still have any CDs that might be worth selling?
 Let me know in the comments!